trustee-wallet/react-native-wagmi-charts/README.md

 ## Install

-To get started with using WAGMI charts in your React Native project, install the `react-native-wagmi-charts` package.
+To get started with using WAGMI charts in your React Native project, install the `react-native-trustee-wagmi-charts` package.

 ```
-npm install react-native-wagmi-charts
+yarn add react-native-trustee-wagmi-charts
 ```

 WAGMI charts also depends on a few libraries, you will also need to install these packages if you don't already have them:

 ```
-npm install react-native-reanimated react-native-gesture-handler react-native-haptic-feedback
+yarn add react-native-reanimated react-native-gesture-handler react-native-haptic-feedback
 ```

 ## Basic Usage